Keeping Skin Health in the Forefront of Education

 Can you feel it?
 The air is getting warmer and the UV index is getting higher, which means it’s time to adjust your makeup and skin care routine.
 In most places, summer means longer days under the sun and potentially hot, humid, or dry weather.
 Because the weather directly affects your skin, which is the largest organ in your body, it’s imperative that you modify your routine to keep your skin healthy, glowing, and safe from harmful UV rays.

-Whether you choose to pursue a career as a Paramedical Esthetician, Master Aesthetician or our holistic and traditional Skin Care programs, Boca Beauty Academy students are fully educated on all of the negative and positive effects of sun exposure and the latest treatments for anti-aging, sun damage and maintaining the health of your skin.
+Whether you choose to pursue a career as a Paramedical Esthetician, Master Aesthetician or our Skin Care programs, Boca Beauty Academy students are fully educated on all of the negative and positive effects of sun exposure and the latest treatments for anti-aging, sun damage and maintaining the health of your skin.

 Here are a few tips on how to beat the summer sun: